NappyGoo header image

 • Existing skin conditions and sensitive skin

-How to prevent and treat nappy rash
+How to prevent and manage nappy rash

 It is important to remember that nappy rash is a common condition and that most babies will experience nappy rash at some stage, no matter how well they are looked after.
-If nappy rash does occur, it can usually be treated easily and effectively, however it is always better to prevent nappy rash from developing.
+If nappy rash does occur, it can usually be managed easily and effectively, however it is always better to prevent nappy rash from developing.

 • Apply a layer of barrier cream, such as Nappy Goo, at each nappy change to prevent moisture and irritants from reaching the skin.